robertiagar/robertiagar.com/_posts/2016-10-09-shooting-film-with-the-nikon-fm-slr-camera.md

 ### Why would you use an SLR when you have a modern DSLR?

 Great question.
 I only use it for nostalgic reasons.
-Some of the shots I've taken could've been easily taken with an DSLR and made to look like vintage photos editing software ligh Photoshop or Lightroom.
+Some of the shots I've taken could've been easily taken with an DSLR and made to look like vintage photos in editing software like Photoshop or Lightroom.
-But the random light leaks, that moment when you miss the focus by an inch, random specs on the film can't be so easily added in.
-There's something so satisfaying when you take your shot, get the film to be developed and then look through your frames and see that out of 36 you get 10-20 frames that are just perfect --for an amateur of course.
+There's just something about the random light leaks, that moment when you miss the focus by an inch and random specs on the film that can't be so easily added in.